 Provide a further break out of significant items included in Other Noninterest Expense in footnote 4, such that no more than 5% of Noninterest Expense are reported without further breakout.

 Report the line item breakout for the combined 9 quarters of projected “Other noninterest expense” (line item 37).
-A quarterly breakout of these data should be included in the Supporting Documentation Instructions.
+A quarterly breakout of these data should be included in the Supporting Documentation.

 Line item 38 Total Noninterest Expense